 The program runs three times a year and meets on Saturday mornings in the library’s Lapham Room.

 Grades K-2, 10 a.m. – 11 a.m.

 March 9th, 16th, 23rd, 30th, April 6th, and 13th

 July 22 to 25 from 9:30 a.m. to 12 noon and July 26 from 9:30 to 11:30 a.m.

-For children of all abilities, including children with disabilities, entering grades 1 to 5.
+Creative Readers is an arts and literacy inclusion program for children with disabilities and children of all abilities entering grades 1 to 5.
 Bringing books to life with dramatic enactment, art, music and movement, the summer program will culminate in a shared performance for families and caregivers.

 Please note; your child must commit to attending all dates.

 Register online at https://pwpl.org/children/childrens-programs beginning June 3.

 To apply to be a volunteer: Click here.